 - Climb aboard a 4 seat bobsleigh (perfect for families and friends!)

-- For under 14’s: minimum height 1m30 and accompanied by parent.
+- For under 14’s: minimum height 1m30 and accompanied by a parent.

 - From 14 years old: parental authorisation or accompanied by a parent/guardian

 - Solo run on a skeleton bobsleigh.
 In between a bobsleigh and a sledge, you go down the run in a semi-laying down position in a self-guided and auto breaking skeleton engine.

 - You have a better view of the track as you go down.

 - Speed: about 90km/h

 - Open Tuesday to Sunday from 4 pm to 6.30 pm

 - The minimum age is 16 years old.
 Written parental permission is required or the presence of a parent/guardian for 16-18-year-olds.